 John Hann

-John has over 20 years’ experience leading and overseeing community-based stakeholder engagement programs across both the private and public sectors and multiple state jurisdictions, including participating in VCAT (Vic) and SAT (WA) mediation programs.
+John has over 25 years’ experience leading and overseeing community-based stakeholder engagement programs across both the private and public sectors and multiple state jurisdictions.
+His expertise includes participating in Victorian Civil and Administrative Tribunal (Vic) and State Administrative Tribunal (WA) mediation programs.

 Margaret Harvie